Last updated on August 14th, 2019

 I just posted two ice cream recipes back to back – with good reason.
 And it’s not because I’ve got a scoop-a-night ice cream problem (which I do).
 It’s also not an act of rebellion against that little gem salad that’s going to result in 54 more desserts before you see another salad.
 Though in this case, I really did eat this vegan vanilla bean ice cream for dinner last night.

-I had an entirely different recipe lined up for today, but instead we’re having ice cream to celebrate.
+I had an entirely different recipe lined up for today, but instead, we’re having ice cream to celebrate.
 I filed my dissertation this afternoon so it’s dessert-ation time!
 Ergo: Ice cream, duh.

 The whole thing was much less exciting than I anticipated.
 There’s a tradition at Cal that when you file your dissertation, they give you a See’s lollipop that says PHinisheD on it.
 As in: printed out on an inkjet and taped across the front.
-It’s cheesey, but it’s tradition and I want it.
+It’s cheesey, but it’s a tradition and I want it.

 So I braved the busy side of campus I’ve spent six years avoiding, expecting to get my lollipop.
 When I handed over the paperwork, the receptionist just said, “Ok, thanks.
 You’ll get a confirmation e-mail when it’s processed.”
 Like NO BIG DEAL.
 This happens EVERY DAY.

 Then like the saddest little kid you ever saw, I asked, “b-b-b-but what about my lollipop?”
 Seriously, I asked.
 As if I was the one person he forgot to give a lollipop to.
 His less-than-amused response: “Oh, you don’t get that until the paperwork is approved in about 3 business days.”

 Which means I have to go back (you better believe I will, too)!
 This also means filing your dissertation is a hugely uneventful activity.